Devamchaudhari/Devamchaudhari/README.md

   </h1>

-I'm currently working at Scaletech Solution as a Jr. Frontend developer. <br>
+Previously, I worked at Scaletech Solutions as a Jr. front-end developer, where I was responsible for working on various projects involving Reactjs, JavaScript, TypeScript, Redux, HTML5, and CSS3. <br>
 I ❤️ to Code.

 * 🌍  I'm based in Gujarat, Ahmedabad